 Cheltenham

 § This page gives an overview of the Cheltenham local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Cheltenham, in Gloucestershire, is a Regency spa town set against the backdrop of the Cotswolds.
 Known for its elegant crescents, gardens, and festivals, it retains a historic character while serving as a lively cultural centre.
 The town is famed for Cheltenham Racecourse and its festivals of literature, jazz, and science.
 Surrounded by the rolling Cotswold Hills, the area includes scenic villages, parks, and countryside, blending urban sophistication with rural beauty.

-The administrative boundary of Cheltenham can be viewed on OpenStreetMap: District Boundary of Cheltenham.
+The administrative boundary of Cheltenham can also be viewed on OpenStreetMap: District Boundary of Cheltenham.

 Key Facts about Cheltenham